serverlessworkflow/vscode-extension/README.md

 ### Code Hints

-This extension provides Code Hints for JSON and YAML files in your project against the Serverless Workflow specification schema, including:
+This extension provides Code Hints, Snippets, and Diagram generation for Serverless Workflow definitions (JSON and YAML).

+Code hints include:

 - Prompting correct attribute names as you type.
 - Displaying of mismatched types or missing required properties